-The University also participates in tabletop exercises coordinated by the Office of Emergency Management each year.
+The University also participates in table top exercises coordinated by the Office of Emergency Management each year.
 These exercises are based on a wide range of emergency situations and critical incidents that may affect some or all of the University community.
 University officials use these exercises to determine the best course of actions and responses for the various incidents.
 The University is active in the Pope County Office of Emergency Management drills and exercises that are held every year and may affect the University community.
+The Office of Emergency Management maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
+In connection with at least one such test, the University will distribute to its students and employees information to remind them of the University's emergency response and evacuation procedures.